TMoek/TempStable/README.md

 <!-- End of my description -->

 ## Installation

+Since we use the package “copula” and this uses C code, it may be that this package has to be installed manually beforehand.

 TempStable is now available on CRAN!
 In R-Studio the package can be installed directly with the following command: